siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 the brightness of the pixels on a screen without yet recognizing the image they compose.[^platos-allegory]

-Once the energy redistribution is recognized as continuous and source-free in empty space, the possible forms of transport become constrained.
-From that point, the familiar symbolic formulations of physics begin to emerge.

 Continuity is therefore the minimal consistency requirement for transport.
 It gives closed bookkeeping.

-We now turn to the forced consequences of that energy accounting in free space.
+We now turn to exploring the implied consequences of this energy accounting in free space.

 [^platos-allegory]: As Plato and many others observed, one can become skilled at recognizing images, patterns, and regular sequences of appearance while